andycasey/bedell-tours-eso/README.md

 3. Run `python prepare_download.py`

-4. Do as instructed by the script: `cd data; sh download.sh`
+4. Do as instructed by the script: `cd data; sh download.sh`, and enter your ESO password when asked.

 5. If ESO asks, deny all responsibility.